Analysis | Trump’s pre-spin seems to blame military, police interactions for coronavirus diagnosis

-But in the hours after we learned close aide Hope Hicks had tested positive for the coronavirus and before we learned President Trump himself had it, Trump offered some strange comments that seemed to lay the groundwork for how he could explain his impending diagnosis: It might have come from the military or law enforcement.
+But in the hours after we learned that close aide Hope Hicks had tested positive for the coronavirus and before we learned Trump himself had it, he offered some strange comments that seemed to lay the groundwork for how he could explain his impending diagnosis: It might have come from the military or law enforcement.

 “You know, it’s very hard, when you’re with soldiers, when you’re with airmen, when you’re with Marines, and I’m with — and the police officers,” Trump said.
 “I’m with them so much.
 And when they come over here, it’s very hard to say, stay back, stay back.
 It’s a tough kind of a situation.”